jankice/jankice.github.io/_posts/2022-04-20-Coroutines_basics.md

 comments: true
 ---

-Unlike many other languages with similar capabilities, async and await are not keywords in kotlin and are not even part of its standard library.

-**Kotlinx.coroutines is a rich library for coroutines developed by jetbrains.**

 Coroutines, a very efficient and complete framework to manage concurrency in a more performant and simple way.

 Co means cooperation and Routines means function.
 It means that when functions cooperate with each other, we call it as coroutines.

+async and await are not keywords but functions in kotlin

+**Kotlinx.coroutines is a rich library for coroutines**

 Coroutines and the thread both are multitasking.
 But the difference is that thread are managed by the OS and coroutines by the users as it can execute a few lines of function by taking advantage of the cooperation.